Meghana2119/holiday-booking-api/README.md

 2. Use Postman to send a GET request to `http://localhost:3000/destinations` and verify the response.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MN License - see the LICENSE file for details.
 # holiday-booking-api
 # holiday-booking-api